The Real Cost of Context Switching for Founders

 How Tool Fragmentation Makes Everything Worse

 Task switching is bad enough on its own, but modern founders face a compounding problem: tool fragmentation.
 Every time you move from Notion to Asana to Slack to Google Docs, you're not just switching tasks - you're switching entire cognitive environments.
+It's the hidden reason paying for tools you never fully use costs more than the subscription line on your bank statement.

 Consider what happens when you need to do something as simple as updating a project status in a fragmented stack: